Populi automatically grades several question types:

 - Click the student's name to go to his student course summary page.

 - As mentioned above, you can click a start time to look at an individual student's answers.
+If the student started the test after the test's due date (but still within the availability window), you'll see a badge to that effect.

 - If you see -- in the grade columns, that test has ungraded questions and so cannot be graded.